cjin2019/SEZMA/README.md

   Use `swift help <subcommand>` for more information about a subcommand.
 ```

+#### Screen Capture
+1. You will need permissions to screen capture from Terminal.
+    1. Go to Settings > Privacy & Security > Screen Recording.
+    2. Add Terminal app

 #### Python >=3.8 <=3.11.
 1. Set up a virtual environment inside `videonetworkapp` directory using `python3 -m venv venv`
 2. Activate the virtual environment with `source [/PATH/TO/]venv/bin/activate`.
 Following python packages are installed inside the virtual environment, make sure your virtual environment is activated.